Skip to Content

 • The next person must then repeat the first player’s phrase and add their own item e.g. “I went to the moon and I took a teddy bear and a flag.”

-• Each player then adds another item and must recount the list prior to their turn.
+• Each player then adds another item and must repeat the entire list before adding their own item.

-The repetitive nature of the game helps build children’s memories as they recall the lists.
+The repetitive structure of the game strengthens children’s memory.

 6. Drum Beats

-This sound activity builds children’s listening skills which have a whole host of benefits for memory including exercising their auditory processing system and laying the foundation for recognizing different sounds as part of speech, which is important in learning to read and write.
+This sound activity builds kids’ listening skills which benefits memory by exercising their auditory processing system and laying the foundation for recognizing different sounds as part of speech, which is important in learning to read and write.

 Child using pots as a drum set